Military expenditure U.S.

 U.S. military spending facts

-The 2024 defense budget is designed to address specific geopolitical threats, reflecting the changing landscape of global security.
+The 2024 defense budget is designed to address specific geopolitical threats, reflecting the ever-changing global security.

 According to Rand Corporation, key priorities include countering the growing military presence of China, deterring potential attacks on U.S. allies, and combating threats from cyberattacks, which have become an increasing concern in the modern era.